 “Today, more than before, therefore, the lawyers conclude, we will continue our battle in the protection of the right to the family, strengthened by the validity of our reasons, already accepted by two Courts.
 Hoping that Public Administrations will implement these decisions as quickly as possible.
 This is a great step for Italy, an important moment that brings us closer to the concept of authentic integration also in the name of love.”

-This decision opened up the concrete possibility of regularising all those situations of de facto cohabitation between Italian citizens and non-EU cohabitants, without being afraid of facilitating illegal immigration.
+This decision opened up the concrete possibility of regularising all those situations of de facto cohabitation between Italian citizens and non-EU partner, without being afraid of facilitating illegal immigration.
 In fact, cohabiting partner in italy must be proved and attested by a contract entered into in accordance with the law and before a lawyer who takes responsibility for it in order to guarantee the protection of the rule of law, fraud and the safety of citizens.

 Fill out the form to find out more